 Scottish Social Attitudes

-The Scottish Social Attitudes (SSA) series is a leading source of independent, high quality survey data on changing public attitudes.
-It has tracked the views of people in Scotland since 1999.
-Every year, around 1,200 - 1,500 people are interviewed on a range of topics.
+The Scottish Social Attitudes series is a leading source of independent, high quality survey data on changing public attitudes, running since 1999.
+Every year between 1,200 - 1,500 people take part.

 So where does Scotland stand on more devolution?

 The score at half time: Trends in support for Independence

 The Undecideds: Don't care or deeply conflicted?

 Is it really all about economics?
 Issues of nationhood and welfare

 To view the data for 2013 please visit WhatScotlandThinks